gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Added Provider.flatMap() method

-TBD - why this is useful
+The `flatMap()` method allows you to apply a transformation to the values of an existing `Provider` without realizing the values of that `Provider`.
+It returns a new `Provider` object that is "live" (meaning it will reflect any changes to the values of the original `Provider`) but will return the transformed values when queried.

 ### Added Property.finalizeValue() method

 The property types have a `finalizeValue()` method which prevents further changes to the value of the property.
-TBD - why this is useful
+This is useful in cases where the property needs to be queried and it would be unsafe to then change the value of the property later.
+After this method as been invoked, calls to methods that change the value of the property (such as `set()`) will result in an exception.

 ### Task properties are made final before task executes

 All task properties that use one of the property types have their value made final when the task executes.
-TBD - why this is useful.
+This prevents ordering issues where a task property is inadvertently changed after the task executes, resulting in the change having no effect.
+This will now result in an exception, alerting the user to the unintended error.

 ### Changes to file and directory property construction